YairMassri/web1100_final-exam/test2.md

 9. What is an example of the usage of an http session?
 In other words, what are http sessions for?

 10. Opportunity for bonus points: mention and explain 2 things which you learned in this course.
 You may explain by narrative or with an example.
 Some examples may be: arrow functions, filter, map, reduce, the difference betweem const, let and var, rest parameters, spread operator, modules, etc.

+11. Optional: Transpile your answers into the app.js file using browserify